Balzac (band): 2000–2005: Expansion

 For 2002 Balzac released a split single with The Misfits.
 Balzac covered the songs "The Haunting" and "Don't Open 'Til Doomsday" as a medley, while The Misfits covered the Balzac's "Day the Earth Caught Fire".
 In April 2002 Balzac released their fifth full-length studio album.
 The album was a double disc set called Terrifying!
 Art of Dying – The Last Men On Earth II.
 The first disc was mostly new material while disc two was a complete re-recording of the band's first full-length CD, The Last Man On Earth.
 On Halloween the band was invited to play in New York City, United States, with The Misfits, making this the first time the band played live outside Japan.
 They were received very well and would be asked back to tour the following summer.

 The year of 2003 would be a huge one for the band internationally.
 Before touring with The Misfits, The Damned, The Dickies, and Agnostic Front, they released a maxi-single entitled "Beware of Darkness".
 It was included as a part of a special 4-figure toy set from Medicom Toys Co.
 The video for the song was recorded in the US and was released in May 2003.
 There was a censored, as well as uncensored version, due to the graphic nature of the video.
 They also released their first USA CD, Beyond the Darkness, on the newly founded Misfits Records.
 In September they released Out of the Light of the 13 Dark Night on the German label, G-Force Records.

 In 2004 they released their sixth full-length album, Came Out of the Grave.
 It was released in a special edition long-box with a Be@rbrick figure inside.
-During that summer they played a large festival with American punk rock band Rancid, and released a tour documentary about their first USA tour, The Fiend Fest.
+During that summer they played a large festival with American punk rock band Rancid, and released a tour documentary about their first US tour, The Fiend Fest.
 It featured artwork by an American fan, Tony O'Farrel.
 They also played their first tour in Europe during the summer.
 The band had truly become an international success.
 The band also released a special limited single entitled "Zodiac Killer" under the name Zodiac and even played a special live show as the "secret" side project band.
 They also played a special live show playing only Misfits covers as a part of a very special live event during the Christmas holiday season.